phpDocumentor/phpDocumentor/docs/PSR.md

 ### 6.1.
 Class

-In addition to the inherited information, as defined in the chapter's root, MUST a class inherit the following tags.
+In addition to the inherited information, as defined in the chapter's root, a class MUST inherit the following tags:

 * @package
 * @subpackage

-The @subpackage is MUST NOT be inherited if the @package annotation of the super
+The @subpackage MUST NOT be inherited if the @package annotation of the super
 -